attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 ### Day 4: Express CRUD

-Create an EXpress application that has routes for creating, adding, updating and deleting a person's contact information -
+Create an Express application that has routes for creating, adding, updating and deleting a person's contact information -

 ```
 {